Kevin Mulvey: Early life

-Professional
+Professional career

 New York Mets

-Mulvey was selected by the New York Mets in the second round (62nd overall) of the 2006 amateur draft.
-He made his professional debut in the Rookie League with the GCL Mets August 19, 2006.
-A day later, he was promoted to the Binghamton Mets, New York's Eastern League Double-A affiliate.
+Mulvey was selected by the New York Mets in the second round (62nd overall) of the 2006 Major League Baseball draft.
+He made his professional debut with the rookie-level Gulf Coast League Mets August 19, 2006.
+A day later, he was promoted to the Double-A Binghamton Mets of the Eastern League Double-A affiliate.